metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 Setting up a second server with the same software components is an option, but the problem of data redundancy must be solved, because neither the gardener control plane, nor the metal-stack control plane can be instantiated twice.

-Given that we provide part of the local storage of the server as backing storage for the stateful sets in the `kind` cluster, the data stored on the server itself must be synced to a second server in some way.
+Given that we provide part of the local storage of the server as backing storage for the stateful sets in the `k3s` cluster, the data stored on the server itself must be synced to a second server in some way.

 Here comes [DRBD](https://github.com/LINBIT/drbd) into play, this is a linux kernel module which can be configured to mirror one or more local block devices to another server connected over tcp.
 With the help of [pacemaker](https://clusterlabs.org/projects/pacemaker/) a coordinated failover of resources running on top of filesystems created on such replicated drbd devices, a high available stateful server pair is possible.
 It is also possible to prevent split brain if both servers have a out-of-band management build in with power off capability.
 DRBD can also be configured to sync storage between WAN links with a higher latency by using a async mechanism.